 - Unique Identifiers such as user name, account number, password

 - Demographic information such as age, education, gender, interests and zip code

 As is true of most Web sites, we automatically gather information about your computer such as your IP address, browser type, referring/exit pages, and operating system.
 We use this information to:

 We will share your personal information with third parties only in the ways that are described in this privacy statement.
 We do not sell your personal information to third parties.

 We may provide your personal information to companies that provide services to help us with our business activities such as shipping your order or offering customer service.
 These companies are authorized to use your personal information only as necessary to provide these services to us.

 We may also disclose your personal information:

-If Stock USA Execution Services, Inc. is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via email and/or a prominent notice on our Web site of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information
+- If Mint Global Markets, Inc. is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via email and/or a prominent notice on our Web site of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information

 Cookies and Other Tracking Technologies

 We use another company to place cookies on your computer to collect non-personally identifiable information to compile aggregated statistics for us about visitors to our site.